Gluejar/regluit/README.md

 configured to as many instances that are needed to support traffic.
-The key difference with [unglue](http://github.com/gluejar/unglu) is that the `frontend` app is able to access database models from `core` in the same way that the `api` is able to.
-Which should simplify some things.
+The key difference with [unglue](http://github.com/gluejar/unglu) is that the `frontend` app is able to access database models from `core` in the same way that the `api` is able to...which hopefully should simplify some things.

 Develop
 -------